Harry Warner (Shortland Street): Storylines

 In 2001 Toni Thompson (Laura Hill) fell pregnant but it was not clear who the father was as she had been sleeping with both Adam Heywood (Leighton Cardno) and Chris Warner (Michael Galvin).
 She gave birth several months prematurely in May 2002 and it was not until Rachel McKenna (Angela Bloomfield) had the babies DNA tested that Chris was revealed as the father.
 In 2003 Harry went missing and it was soon revealed he had been kidnapped by a mentally unstable Donna Heka (Stephanie Tauevihi).
 The following year he was kidnapped again, this time by Toni's former flame, Logan King (Peter Muller).
 In 2004 Harry and Toni were kidnapped by Toni's deranged brother Dominic (Shane Cortese) in an attempt to kill Chris.
 Harry caused trouble for Chris and Toni the following year, when his tantrums climaxed in him biting Huia Samuels (Nicola Kawana) hand.
 Toni fled Ferndale in 2007 and took Harry with her but upon their return, the family scraped death in a dramatic car crash.
 Harry was devastated months later when Toni died and struggled to come to terms with Chris' succession of girlfriends – going so far as to force him to break up with Brooke Freeman (Beth Allen).
 In 2010 Harry struggled to cope with the revelation he had a brother, Phoenix (Geordie Holibar) but grew to love him.
 He clashed with Chris' girlfriend Rachel McKenna and pressed charges when she lightly slapped him.
 During Halloween 2013, Harry stopped breathing and lost his heart beat for 45 minutes after drinking a potion made of several garden weeds, including foxglove.
 However, after Chris used his chief executive officer position at the hospital to register prolonged CPR, Harry survived without brain damage.
 In early 2015 Harry met Pixie Hannah (Thomasin McKenzie) and after initial clashes, the two began to date.
 However Pixie was diagnosed with bone cancer and Harry supported her through the following treatment but was devastated when she succumbed to pneumonia shortly after the two had confessed their love.
-Harry leaves in early 2017 to attend an exchange program in Japan only to then get transferred to Shanghai, China.
-He then appears in a Skype call with his Dad.
-Harry would return in October 2017 after it was revealed he had gotten his homestay sister, Zhilan Li pregnant after falling in love with her.
-Zhilan proceeded to escape to New Zealand to find Harry, but Harry decided not to ask Chris for help after witnessing him paying off Mindy, Frank's ex-wife.
-He was secretly given allowances by Finn after Chris decided to cut him off financially.